Thanks to generous donations, MAST is funding the of three 17th century wooden ships’ carvings and a canister

 Joining these artefacts at York Archaeological Trust is the freshly raised Swash rudder, 8.3 metres long and weighing over 3 tonnes.
 MAST was closely involved in its excavation.

 Along with its impressive moustachioed head, it will be recorded using a Faro Arm before being conserved, using the same process as the smaller carvings.
-It should be ready to view at Poole Museum in about two years time.
+It should be ready to view at Poole Museum by 2017.

 Meanwhile, if you would like to see a replica of the rudder head and a number of newly conserved Swash artefacts Poole Museum has just opened a new exhibition.